 - Same degree, save \$20,000.
 University transfer students completing an associate degree will spend approx. \$20,000 less for the first two years of their studies (tuition, fees, books, transport, housing and food) compared to students attending an urban university. - Keep your options open.
-Since associate degrees transfer unconditionally as a two-year block of credit at any BC university, you can expect full credit for all your coursework no matter where you choose to continue your studies. - Freedom to follow your interests.
+Universities will guarantee 60 transfer credits to holders of an associate degree, even if all the courses taken towards the degree do not transfer individually to that institution. - Freedom to follow your interests.
 Associate degrees offer direction and flexibility, allowing you to concentrate your studies for a specific degree or explore your interests. - In good company.
 Graduates tell us that NIC classes feel like interactive work groups, where everyone has a chance to contribute their opinions and ideas, and you get to know instructors and classmates well. - Be advised, every step of the way.
 Student Advisors are dedicated to helping you make the most of your course choices.
 With one-on-one personal advising, you can be assured that your classes at NIC will help you get where you want to go.